• Skip to primary navigation

 Bowl - Garnishes (Choose Several)

-• furikake - Japanese rice seasoning
+• furikake seasoning - Japanese rice seasoning

 • pickled ginger